arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 ![](assets/featured.png)

 # Description
 The Arduino® Portenta X8 is a high performance system on module designed to power the upcoming generation of Industrial Internet of Things.
 This board combines the NXP® i.MX 8M Mini hosting an embedded Linux OS with the STM32H7 to leverage Arduino libraries/skills.
-Shield and carrier boards are available to extend the functionality of the X8 or alternatively can be used as reference designs to develop your own custom solutions.
+Shield and carrier boards are available to extend the functionality of the Portenta X8 or alternatively can be used as a reference design to develop your own custom solutions.

 # Target Areas
 Edge computing, industrial internet of things, system on module, artificial intelligence